Speaker on economic trends and award winning author of Crossroads: The Great American Experiment.

 Mr. Drummond joined the TD Bank in June 2000 as Senior Vice President and Chief Economist.
-Mr. Drummond left his post at TD in 2010.
-He continues to advise and speak on the global economy.
+He left his post at TD in 2010 and continues to advise and speak on the global economy.
 In June of 2010 he became the new Matthews Fellow and Distinguished Visiting Scholar in the School of Policy Studies at Queen's University.

 Mr. Drummond travels widely, speaking to various groups about the economy and its prospects and he is frequently quoted by the media on economic and policy issues.